-We discussed pheromones earlier – they’re the scented hormones that cats produce in order to communicate various things to each other, particularly their sexual availability.
-Cats secrete them every day by rubbing their faces, paws, sides and tails on objects, humans and other animals, but the most powerful pheromones are excreted in urine.
+We discussed pheromones earlier – they’re the scented hormones that cats produce to communicate various things to each other, particularly their sexual availability.
+Cats secrete them every day by rubbing their faces, paws, sides, and tails on objects, humans and other animals, but the most powerful pheromones are excreted in urine.
 And since a cat in heat needs to send the most powerful possible message to attract the most mates, she often chooses spraying as her means of communication.

 Anything can be a target for a queen’s urine spray, but she’ll probably aim for vertical surfaces and upholstered furniture – it’s easier for her to aim at vertical objects and fabric is more absorbent than other materials, so her scent will last longer.
-Curtains, sofas and hanging coats are all excellent choices in her mind, though once she’s out of those anything will do, from the walls to the bookshelf to her unsuspecting owner’s legs.
+Curtains, sofas and hanging coats are all excellent choices in her mind, though once she’s out of those, anything will do, from the walls to the bookshelf to her unsuspecting owner’s legs.

-Not all queens in heat spray urine, but many do; it’s an unfortunate reality of estrus and it’s not something that can be prevented or reliably controlled.
+Not all queens in heat spray urine, but many do; it’s an unfortunate reality of estrus, and it’s not something that can be prevented or reliably controlled.
 A cat in heat will do anything to attract mates, and the most effective way to do so is by spraying.
 The pheromones in her urine can be smelled from miles away and also communicate other information about her, such as her age and health – like a scent-based dating profile for felines.

 How Do You Help a Cat in Heat?

 Unfortunately, there’s not much you can do to reduce the symptoms of estrus.
-The queen’s drive to reproduce is so strong that she’ll probably interpret any of your attempts to intervene as annoyances; that is, if she even notices them at all.
+The queen’s drive to reproduce is so strong that she’ll probably interpret any of your attempts to intervene as annoyances; that is if she even notices them at all.

 Try to refrain from petting her back and rump, as these areas become very sensitive during estrus and stimulating them too much might result in your hand getting clawed or bitten.
 The head and neck are much safer targets for your affection, which she’ll probably be demanding in large quantities.